American overseas? From FATCA and FBAR to IRAs and PFIC – all US expat jargon explained

 US citizens at home and overseas face unique challenges around tax and investments.
 Here's the terminology you're likely to encounter - explained in plain English

 Are you an American citizen living outside of the US?
 If so, you are going to need to familiarise yourself with a mind-boggling dictionary’s-worth of acronyms and jargon, relating both to your citizenship status and to the plethora of US rules and requirements that you need to observe.

 From tax and pensions to business shareholdings and bank accounts, the US authorities require a range of information from Americans overseas – and failure to comply can result in penalties for both individuals and businesses.

 What’s more, the rules are constantly changing.
 The arrival of Donald Trump in the White House in 2016, for example, saw a raft of changes in the way US expatriates are taxed – with many of the implications still far from clear, more than two years into his presidency.

-Schroders Wealth US Ltd is among a small number of global businesses which specialise in offering wealth management services to US citizens wherever they live around the world.
+Schroders Wealth US Ltd is among a small number of global businesses which specialise in offering wealth management services to US citizens wherever they live around the world, focusing on investors with a minimum £1 million or currency equivalent.
 We understand the unique difficulties facing this group.